It’s a question that I often get asked. “What’s the difference between a health coach, a wellness coach, and a life coach?”

 The Health Coach

-These can be linked to illnesses or weight issues that result from lifestyle choices or from chronic conditions that a person might suffer from.
+These can be linked to illnesses or weight issues that result from lifestyle choices or chronic conditions that a person might suffer from.

 And it’s the job of a health coach to help each respective client to overcome these problems, if possible, or come up with a solution that helps make them easier to manage.